hacks-guide/Guide-WiiU/docs/extras/block-updates.md

 ### DNS Blocking

-?> This method is the easier method and is recommended to less advanced users.
-It does, however, prevent the eShop from working.
+?> This method of update blocking is a bit more advanced than deleting a system file using a homebrew tool, however, it does prevent the eShop from working.
 This can be worked around by running [NNUPatcher](https://wiiubru.com/appstore/zips/nnupatcher.zip) before starting the eShop.
 1. Plug your SD Card into your Computer.
 1. Copy the contents of the `nnupatcher.zip` file to the root of your SD Card.
 If asked, overwrite any duplicate files.
 1. Plug the SD Card into your Wii U console and power it on.